"Why the Hell isn't this on DVD yet?" -- Number 88

 On the surface, TOGETHER BROTHERS has much in common with the following year's CORNBREAD, EARL AND ME.
 Children band together to solve the seemingly senseless killing of a respected community leader, with the expected elements of police inefficiency and brutality.
-TOGETHER BROTHERS lacks the big name cast of the later film (which was headlined by the debuting, teenaged Laurence Fishburne) but more than makes up for it by presenting ghetto life from perspectives rarely seen at the time.
+TOGETHER BROTHERS lacks the big name cast of the later film (which was headlined by Laurence Fishburne in his debut) but more than makes up for it by presenting ghetto life from perspectives rarely seen at the time.

 The inefficiency of the police (even when investigating the murder of a cop) is to be expected by the veteran filmgoer, but the specific abuse of power that ends up costing Bernard his life isn't.
 While Kilpatrick's character seems to revive uncomfortable and outdated bromides at first viewing, his strong performance is a plus in driving the film's major message home.
 Bernard may well be the most admired authority figure of this community: by blacks and Hispanics, differing social classes, young and old (the church is packed for his funeral).
-But even he isn't immune to a form of bigotry that is sadly deemed "acceptable" (in a very public display, to boot).
+But even "Mr. Cool" isn't immune to a form of bigotry that is sadly deemed "acceptable" to many--and displayed very publicly to boot.

 Graham took a gamble using many non professional actors for the juvenile roles.
 The performances given by Nurradin and (particularly) Wilson score, but other amateurs in the cast are easy to identify.
 This is a film that has few characters that aren't multi-dimensional, and several suspenseful moments after Nurradin and Yniquez put differences aside and work together on a daring caper at the police station itself.